 - Do you feel they are offering you ideas and strategies you can use to both understand and actively change your situation?

 - Are you feeling relieved and some sense of progress?
 Even with the most difficult problems, whilst initially, it can be hard to understand and work through them, you should still feel a sense that things are becoming clearer and there is potential that this therapist can help you move forward.

 - If you feel relief but as time passes find you are not really moving forward, we always recommend you tell your therapist.
 A good therapist will often pick this up and be able to help you get things moving.
 If despite telling the therapist you feel things are still not moving forward, it may be better to seek a different therapist.

-- You should feel safe to talk about absolutely anything with your therapist, if you don’t feel this way change therapist.
+- You should feel safe to talk about absolutely anything with your therapist.
+If you don’t feel this way, you should change therapist.
 You are not going to get the best results if you don’t feel you can be open and honest with your psychotherapist.

 For more tips on this area see our blog: Finding a Psychotherapist